chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

    Use to print timing information for the reindex processes.

 ``-w``, ``--wait``
    Use to wait for the reindexing queue to clear before exiting.
-This option only works when run on a standalone Chef server, or on a primary backend Chef server within a legacy tier or DRBD HA system.
-This option should not be used on a HA frontend.
+This option only works when run on a standalone Chef server or on a primary backend Chef server within a legacy tier.

 .. end_tag